-- 4.14.1 The Operating Company shall inspect, monitor, test, manage and maintain the Structures with particular requirements listed in Schedule 2 Scope, Appendix 4 Structures Attachment 4.15 Structures with Particular Requirements, in accordance with the manuals and associated schedules listed Schedule 2 Scope, Appendix 4 Structures Attachment 4.16 Documents for Structures with Particular Requirements. - 4.14.2 No later than one (1) month after the Commencement of Service Date, the Operating Company shall supply the Director with an Electronic Copy of all documents including manuals that have been transferred to it by the previous operating company and upload all documents into the AMPS.
+- 4.14.1 The Operating Company shall inspect, monitor, test, manage and maintain the Structures with Particular Requirements listed in Schedule 2 Scope, Appendix 4 Structures Attachment 4.15 Structures with Particular Requirements, in accordance with the manuals and associated schedules listed Schedule 2 Scope, Appendix 4 Structures Attachment 4.16 Documents for Structures with Particular Requirements. - 4.14.2 No later than one (1) month after the Commencement of Service Date, the Operating Company shall supply the Director with an Electronic Copy of all documents including manuals that have been transferred to it by the previous two (2) individual operating companies and upload all documents into the AMPS.